 The downside of this system is that it is bigger than any of the other VR treadmills we’ve discussed.

-Aperium K-01, like all of the best VR treadmills listed above, will change the speed of the belt depending on what’s going on in the virtual world.
+Like all of the best treadmills for virtual reality listed above, the Aperium K-01 changes speed based on what’s happening in the virtual world.

-Unlike other software tools, this VR ODT includes a full-ATX device that produces a video signal and sends it to a virtual reality head-mounted display, such as the HTC Vive.
+Unlike other software tools, this VR ODT includes a full-ATX device that produces a video signal and sends it to a VR headset, such as the HTC Vive.

-This product has high stop panels with a height of more than 3 feet instead of safety rings or body limiters.
+This all-directional treadmill has high stop panels with a height of more than 3 feet instead of safety rings or body limiters.

 Besides, the company offers its own SDK, which enables third-party developers to migrate their Unity-based VR apps to the Aperium K-01 pod.

-With dimensions of 10.5 x 8 ft, Aperium K-01 isn’t exactly a good match for your living room, which is why it’s built for commercial use.
+Since Aperium K-01 measures 10.5 x 8 ft, it’s not exactly the most suitable match for your living room, which is why it’s considered a commercial VR gaming system.

 Pros and Cons of Aperium K-01 pod